taskscape/RESTAPIGateway/readme.md

   }
 ```

-Please consult [https://github.com/serilog/serilog-settings-configuration](documentation) for alternative configuration in order to support persitence of logs in a database or other data sinks.
+Please consult [https://github.com/serilog/serilog-settings-configuration](documentation) for alternative configuration in order to support persistence of logs in a database or other data sinks.

 ## Maintenance